 Although RV kits are quite complete and very successful, you’ll find that Van’s works to continually improve them.
-For example, over the years pre-drilled spars for the RV-4 and RV-6 have became (and completely assembled spars an option), bell cranks, empennage hinges and many other small parts that builders originally fabricated themselves are now supplied ready-to-install.
+For example, over the years pre-drilled spars for the RV-4 and RV-6 have become standard (and completely assembled spars an option).
+Bell cranks, empennage hinges and many other small parts that builders originally fabricated themselves are now supplied ready-to-install.
 Wing and floor ribs come with all the lightening holes already finished.
 Many of the steel components are now powder-coated at the factory, sparing the builder the tedious task of preparing, priming and painting them.

 But the biggest improvement – and it’s one that some might call it revolutionary – in Standard Kits is the introduction of “matched-hole” components.
 Made possible by advances in tools and techniques, components are now supplied with all the fastener holes punched — and punched so accurately that the need for assembly jigs is eliminated!
 When you start cleco’ing the parts together and the holes line up, the components must be straight!

 RV-7/7A, RV-8/8A and RV-9A, RV-10 and RV-14/14A Standard Kits, as well as the RV-12iS, are completely matched-hole.
 Since it is not possible to “back-in” the matched hole concept to kits that were designed before the tools were acquired and the techniques learned, the RV-3 and RV-4 must be content with pre-punched wing skins, which are used as templates to match-drill the underlying ribs and spars.

 RV aircraft are marketed in four sub-kits: Empennage, Wing, Fuselage, and Finishing.
-There is no price difference whether you purchase your kits incrementally or all at once (other than potential for price changes that occur over time, of course); and sub-kits may be ordered in any combination.
+There is no price difference whether you purchase your kits incrementally or all at once (other than the potential for price changes that occur over time, of course); and sub-kits may be ordered in any combination.
 Almost all the kits sold in the USA and Canada are ordered incrementally (foreign buyers may find it advantageous to order the whole kit at once to save on shipping and importing costs).
 The advantages of spending money in smaller chunks and not having to find storage space usually outweigh the disadvantages of having to plan ahead.